plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-05-16-start-with-curiosity.md

 Like Darwin, you may not immediately identify patterns, and you may even get patterns wrong.
 But you’re looking for commonalities and divergences.
 The picture will become clearer the more you observe and document, and even more so when you review your findings with experts in your company.

 Brad’s original article included a Keynote template that’s useful for organizing your screenshots.
-I created a slightly modified version for Google Sheets.
+I created a slightly modified version for Google Slides.

 Feel free to make a copy for your own use: